-Open defecation is the empting of bowels in the open without the use of properly designed structures built for handling of human waste such as toilets.
-Open defecation is particularly associated with rural and poverty stricken regions of the world, especially Sub-Saharan Africa and Asia.
+Open defecation is the emptying of bowels in the open without the use of properly designed structures built for the handling of human waste, such as toilets.
+Open defecation is particularly associated with rural and poverty-stricken regions of the world, especially Sub-Saharan Africa and Asia.

-Open defecation statistics from around the world have shown a statistical relationship between the regions that have the highest percentage of those that do not use toilets or other human waste facilities and low education or poverty.
-The World Bank Statistics suggest that regions with high rates of open defecation experiences tremendous problem in terms of sanitation and proper waste management.
+Open defecation statistics from around the world show a statistical relationship between the regions with the highest percentage of those that do not use toilets or other human waste facilities and those with low education or poverty.

 According to Wikipedia,